 Sleeping Pills For Dogs

 In some cases your vet will prescribe sleeping pills for your dog.
-These pills are specifically designed for pets to reduce stress and anxiety.
+These pills are designed for pets to reduce stress and anxiety.
 Such pills are used, for example, if your canine is scheduled to accompany you on a long flight.
-It tends to help to relax them more than get them to sleep.
+It tends to help to relax them more than getting them to sleep.

-The sleeping pills your vet prescribes are designed for dogs and should have little to no effect on their metabolism or digestive organs when used in moderation.
+These kinds of sleeping pills should have little to no effect on metabolism or digestive organs when used in moderation.
 Usually your dog will digest them easily without trouble.
 If you’re unable to visit the vet, consider using Melatonin as many dog owners have reported success in calming their dogs with it.